serverless-components/express/README.md

 ### Canary Deployments

-The Express Components knows how to do Canary deployments out-of-the-box.
+At scale, when you want to push changes out to a small set of users, Serverless Express offers easy Canary Deployments out of the box!

 This enables you to push out a version of your app (containing code changes you deem risky) which is only served to a percentage of traffic that you specificy (0-99%).
 This allows you to test big changes with little risk.

-To perform a canary deployment, make your code changes.
+To perform a canary deployment, first update your code with the potentially risky change.

 Next, set a traffic weighting in your `serverless.yml` `inputs`:

 ```yaml